The Making of Extravagance. Porcelain from Meissen and Chantilly

 The Great Stables

 The majestic Great Stables are an architectural masterpiece and was conceived as a “palace for horses.”
 Designed by Jean Aubert in the eighteenth century and commissioned by Louis-Henri, Duke of Bourbon, the edifice is home to the Museum of the Horse and Chantilly’s equestrian troupe which holds its performances under the magnificent central dome.
-Since last summer, a large scale project to renovate the roof has been underway starting with the stable’s East Wing.
-Currently the carpenters are restoring the damaged rafters while the stone masons are in the process of repairing the first of twelve chimneys.
-The work on the East Wing should be completed at some point in summer 2018.
-Work on the West Wing will then begin and is expected to take a year and a half.
+Since summer 2018, a large scale project to renovate the roof has been underway starting with the stable’s East Wing.
+The carpenters restored the damaged rafters while the stone masons repaired the chimneys.

 Exhibition of La Joconde Nue/The Nude Mona Lisa

-The upcoming exhibition at Chantilly planned for summer 2019 aims to explore the mystique and phenomenon surrounding the mystery of the drawing The Nude Mona Lisa and the real possibility that it may have been conceived and partially drawn by Leonardo da Vinci.
+This exhibition at Chantilly in summer 2019 explored the mystique and phenomenon surrounding the mystery of the drawing The Nude Mona Lisa and the real possibility that it may have been conceived and partially drawn by Leonardo da Vinci.
 At the time the Duke d’Aumale purchased The Nude Mona Lisa in 1862, he believed it to be an original work by Leonardo.
 Experts later determined the work to be a copy from the master’s workshop.
-The exhibition commemorates the 500th anniversary of Leonardo’s death and plans to bring together several works that are similar to Chantilly’s drawing so that visitors can see them exhibited together for the first time and see the development of this particular genre of art.
+The exhibition commemorated the 500th anniversary of Leonardo’s death and brought together several works that are similar to Chantilly’s drawing so that visitors can see them exhibited together for the first time and see the development of this particular genre of art.

 Sometimes referred to as the “nude double” of the famous Mona Lisa in the Louvre, The Nude Mona Lisa’s mysterious subject has appeared in many renderings by artists from the Renaissance era such as François Clouet’s A Lady in Her Bath (National Gallery of Art, Washington, D.C.), Joos Van Cleve’s Monna Vanna Nuda (National Gallery in Prague), and Raphael’s La Fornarina (Galleria Nazionale d’Arte Antica, Rome).
 Today, there are about twenty versions located in museums around the world representing the image of a seated nude female figure that may be directly inspired by Chantilly’s sketch.

-The Friends of the Domaine de Chantilly is excited to contribute to this fascinating show which will shed light on one of the most revered artists in the world.
+The Friends of the Domaine de Chantilly is excited to have contributed to this fascinating show which shed light on one of the most revered artists in the world.